pulumi/foundational-training/module-09-policy-as-code/exercises/README.md

 1. **Pre-requisite:** This exercise requires (at the time of writing) a Pulumi Cloud organization on the Business Critical plan.

-    If you are completing this training individually, you can create an organization on a temporary free trial in the Pulumi Cloud console.
+    If you complete this training individually, you can create an organization on a temporary free trial in the Pulumi Cloud console.
 Pulumi will not ask you for payment information.

-    If you are completing this training in a training session, your instructor should supply you with a Pulumi organization.
+    If you complete this training in a training session, your instructor should supply you with a Pulumi organization.

     In either case, you should set your Pulumi default org: